Should You Oil Paint Dark to Light or the Other Way Around?

 One of the fundamental characteristics of an oil painting is that the paint has body to it.
 It covers what is underneath it.

-SIDE NOTE: You can indeed use a watercolor type technique with oils, but that is after you have “built” the picture with more opaque paint. this is done with glazing, veiling, etc and it is more common than you might think.
-If you would like to see videos of how to do this, my 7 Video Instruction Series is recommended.
+SIDE NOTE: You can indeed use a watercolor type technique with oils, but that is after you have "built" the picture with more opaque paint. this is done with glazing, veiling, etc and it is more common than you might think.
+If you would like to see videos of how to do this, this course inside the members area is recommended.

 Here is a detail of the portrait by Van Dyck.